 12 + 10 + 4 + 4 + 24 + 36

-When following this method we take into account the fact that not all the assignments are worth the same as each other.
+When following this method, we take into account the fact that not all the assignments are worth the same number of points.
 This is what is called a weighted average because each assignment is worth a certain percentage, or weight, of the whole grade.